 Flohschanze Flea Market

 Another place that Sebastian took us to was the Flohschanze Flea Market, a place where you can not only buy records but just about anything else your heart desires (and more than a few things it doesn’t!).
-Flohschanze is delightfully eccentric, brilliantly weird and a lot of the things for sale there are, quite frankly, really bloody useless, but it’s definitely worth visiting while you’re in Hamburg (and it’s so close to the record stores mentioned above that it would be rude not to!).
+Flohschanze is delightfully eccentric, brilliantly weird and a lot of the things for sale there are, quite frankly, really bloody useless, but it’s definitely one of the more interesting things to see in Hamburg.

 Flohschanze Flea Market is open every Saturday from 8-4pm and can be found at Neuer Kamp 30, 20357.